-A team of professionals at the Institute of Cancer Research in London has created a first-of-its-kind 3D model of the protein being targeted by a novel drug in development designed to help kill cancer cells.
+A team of professionals at the Institute of Cancer Research in London has created a first-of-its-kind 3D model of the protein being targeted by a novel drug in development designed to help kill cancer cells, incredibly important and delicate work.

-“The newest 3D print technology allows us to bring to life how we traditionally visualise cellular proteins on a computer in computational chemistry and biology.”
+“The newest 3D print technology allows us to bring to life how we traditionally visualise cellular proteins on a computer in computational chemistry and biology,” said Craig Cummings, Research and Design workshop manager at the 3D printing lab at the ICR.

 “With advancements in scientific imaging technologies, it is now possible to create high-resolution molecular models of proteins involved in various types of cancer and develop personalised therapies.”

-Amin Mirza, MRSC, Head of Structural Chemistry Team at the Insititute of Cancer Research said:
+“Visualisation is incredibly important,” said Amin Mirza, MRSC, Head of Structural Chemistry Team at the ICR.

 “These models will help equip the next generation of cancer researchers.”